ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api-explorer/index.md

 title: "API Explorer"
 ---

-This explorer can be used to gain familiarity with the AG Charts API and see in real-time how different `options` affect charts.
+The API explorer can be used to gain familiarity with the AG Charts API and see in real-time how different `options` affect charts.
 A code snippet showing the use of the API is produced based on the point and click configurations specified in the explorer.

 <charts-api-explorer></charts-api-explorer>